mwdeshaw/Break/README.md

 ```
 Note how width and height are used to check for wall collisions for the rectangular objects, while radius is used for the circular objects.

-Object-on object collision was more complicated, checked for with this code:
+Object-on object collisions were more complicated, checked for with this code:
 ```javascript
     isCollided(obj1, obj2) {
         let temp;